Denni-Alwin/screen_grab/README.md

 # screen_grab
-A simple python code to capture your screen and use it for futher
+A simple python code to capture your screen and use it for futher.
+TO QUIT PRESS (Q) WHEN YOUR EXECUTING THE CODE